In 2020, the American workforce experienced a dramatic shift in workspaces.

-Yet, it’s also true that each home office is different.
-And each person has different needs.
+Yet, each person has different needs, so every home office will be slightly different.
 With that in mind, here are eight questions you should make sure to answer before designing your home office.

 - How much desktop space do you require?

 - What kind of storage do you need?

 - How much of your time do you spend on the phone, and, while on the phone, do you use other equipment?